Privacy Statement - 112 Suomi -application

 The controller must notify every recipient to whom the personal data has been disclosed in the event of the rectification, erasure or restriction of processing of the data unless this proves impossible or requires unreasonable effort.
 The controller must notify a data subject of these recipients if the data subject so requests.

-The procedure for requesting access to personal data is described above in point 13.
+The procedure for requesting access to personal data is described above in section 13.

 15. Withdrawal of consent